-Cameron has dyslexia; a diagnosis he didn’t receive until he was 36 years old, after co-founding Mills James.
+Cameron has dyslexia, a diagnosis he didn’t receive until he was 36 years old.
 “My first-grade teacher called me stupid, so I thought I was.
 But as I grew up, I learned to identify my talents,” Cameron reflected.

 As he played to his strengths, he sought employees that would play to his weaknesses.
-And that’s why he wanted good spellers.
+And that’s why Cam wanted good spellers.
 He needed a second set of eyes to review client slides.

-He compensated in other ways too, often to the mild annoyance of colleagues who didn’t understand why he was doing what he was doing.
+Cameron compensated in other ways, too, often to the mild annoyance of colleagues who didn’t understand why he was doing what he was doing.

 While preparing client proposals, Cameron would always write down the client’s needs in detail, then submit what he wrote as part of the plan.
 He did it purely for himself, to bring a sense of order to the disarray he felt in his mind.
 After reading his summaries, Ken’s response was usually something like, “Cameron, you have a great ability for stating the obvious.”

-The event was high tech and high attendance, and it was Mills James’ big break.
-Cameron wrote a detailed full run of show, memorized it, and then memorized it again.
-It had to go flawlessly, so it did.
+The event was high tech and high attendance.
+Cameron did his thing, writing a detailed run-of-show, memorizing it, and then memorizing it again.
+It had to go just like it did in his mind.

-The team went on an exhaustive search at first, looking for the perfect fit of large studio space, in a convenient location, with lots of parking, and far enough from an airport to avoid noise pollution.
-They searched until they realized it didn’t exist.
-They had to make it.
-It was time to position themselves for growth.
-They decided to design and build Central Ohio’s first production facility.
+The team went on an exhaustive search looking for the perfect fit of large studio space, in a convenient location, with lots of parking, and far enough from an airport to avoid noise pollution.
+It didn’t exist, so Ken and Cam decided to design and build Central Ohio’s first production facility.

-The initial numbers to break ground were staggering to two people used to running a lean, freelance-driven operation: upwards of $2 million.
-They sought advice from their builder, Equity Concepts Development, who helped direct them to alternative financing options.
+The numbers to break ground were staggering to two people used to running a freelance-driven operation: upwards of $2 million.
+They sought advice from their builder, Equity Concepts Development, who directed them to alternative financing options.
 The Small Business Association and the City of Columbus offered grants to incentivize new businesses to settle in Columbus, Ohio.
-Mills James was the perfect candidate and was rewarded both benefactions.
+Mills James was rewarded both.

 The numbers were $100k over projections.

-And they started to realize that their $2.3 million production facility gamble was way more than just a financial transaction.
-It was a stake in the ground from an identity standpoint.
-Their investment was completely repositioning two guys in the minds of everyone in Columbus, from Mills and James to Mills James.
+They started to realize their $2.3 million production facility gamble was more than just a financial transaction; it was a feat of branding.
+Their investment was completely re-positioning two guys in the minds of everyone in Columbus, from Mills and James to Mills James.

-And, at that moment, they shed their seat-of-the-pants habits of the past and acted with the gravitas of a company destined for the Fortune 500.
+At that moment, they shed their seat-of-the-pants habits and acted with the gravitas of a company destined for the Fortune 500.